-No matter which type of hip flexor pain you have, they all can be unpleasant and limit your ability to move, especially any movement that involves repetitive hip flexion like walking and climbing stairs.
-The pain can even make getting out of bed in the morning excruciating.
-The burning sensation or a sharp pain can be felt in your groin, lower abdominals, somewhere along the front of your waistline, or a combination of these symptoms.
+No matter which type of hip flexor pain you have, they all can be unpleasant and limit your ability to move, even if you’re just getting out of bed.
+Hip flexor pain can be a burning sensation or a sharp pain near your groin, lower abdominals, somewhere along the front of your waistline, or a combination of these symptoms.

 Anatomy and biomechanics of the hip flexors